-- Input Only: PROCHOT is driven by an external device. - Output Only: PROCHOT is driven by processor. - Bi-Directional: Both Processor and external device can drive PROCHOT signal
+- Input Only: PROCHOT is driven by an external device. - Output Only: PROCHOT is driven by processor. - Bi-Directional: Both Processor and external device can drive PROCHOT signal assertions and respond by setting the maximum frequency to 10Khz.

 PROCHOT Input Only